Thinking about Taking Online Classes?

 Online classes are a great way to balance family life, work and education.
 This option will allow you to work at your own pace to make a better life for you and your family.
 Best of all, taking online classes lets you integrate your studies into your schedule at your convenience.

-Here is another great article from the American Library Association: Are you Ready for Online Learning?
+Here is a great article from the American Library Association: Are you Ready for Online Learning?

 If you would like to check out Gadsden State's Learning Management System, Blackobard Learn 9.1, try the Online Course Demo.
 Go to the Blackboard Login page and enter 'demo' for both the username and the password.